BlueWhaleYT/BlueWhaleYT/README.md

 I will contribute to projects if I am willing to.
 For example, I will contribute projects for **my friends in local** in higher priority.

+I don't care about stars of repositories, I know the stars are the motivation and effort for some of developers.
+But I am  not work for stars, I work for myself.
+Plsu, be good yourself before helping others.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bluewhaleyt&label=Profile%20views&color=0e75b6&style=flat" alt="bluewhaleyt" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=bluewhaleyt" alt="bluewhaleyt" /></a> </p>